-RESEARCH AND DEVELOPMENT EXPENSE.
-Research and development expense was \$4.5 million for fiscal 1998, an increase of \$925,000, or 25.7%, over fiscal 1997.
-Most of this increase was due to the added compensation, benefit, and general business expenses associated with the additional technical personnel hired by the Company during the year.
-In addition, the Company incurred additional depreciation expense associated with the build-out of additional laboratory space.
+Research and development expense.
+Research and development expense was

+\$5.2 million for fiscal 1999, an increase of \$700,000, or 16%, over fiscal 1998.
+Most of this increase was due to compensation and benefit expenses associated with the additional technical personnel hired by the Company during the year.
+In addition, the Company incurred additional expense on project management training for its technical personnel and increased legal expense related to the filing of new patents.
 These cost increases were offset by a reduction in the amount of research performed at external laboratories on government grants.

-SALES AND MARKETING EXPENSE.
-Sales and marketing expense was \$1.4 million for fiscal 1998, an increase of \$321,000, or 29.2%, over fiscal 1997.
-This increase was primarily due to the additional compensation, benefit, and travel expenses associated with additional sales and marketing personnel hired during the year and the cost of an external market study performed during the year on potential genomics product applications.
+Sales and marketing expense.
+Sales and marketing expense was \$1.8 million for fiscal 1999, an increase of \$400,000, or 25%, over fiscal 1998.
+This increase was primarily due to compensation and benefit expenses associated with additional sales and marketing personnel hired during the year, increased incentive compensation associated with the sales growth and increased promotional spending.
+These cost increases were offset by a reduction in market research costs.
+An external market study performed last year was not repeated this year.

-GENERAL AND ADMINISTRATIVE EXPENSE.
-General and administrative expense was \$1.7 million for fiscal 1998, an increase of \$279,000, or 19.7%, over fiscal 1997.
-The increase was primarily due to the cost of a new directors' and officers' liability insurance policy that was entered into at the time of the IPO; new expenses associated with being a public company, such as investor relations costs, Nasdaq fees, and other external reporting expenses; and additional expenses associated with certain consulting projects.
+General and administrative expense.
+General and administrative expense was \$2.5 million for fiscal 1999, an increase of \$800,000, or 50%, over fiscal 1998.
+The increase was primarily due to compensation and benefit costs associated with additional personnel hired during the year, increased expenses associated with being a public company for the full year (such as investor relations costs, Nasdaq fees, and other external reporting expenses) and expenses associated with the shareholder rights plan adopted in fiscal 1999.
+In addition, a portion of the overall increase was from expenses associated with the Company president, who was appointed in the fourth quarter of 1998.
+The growth in general and administrative expenses is expected to slow considerably next year.

-OTHER INCOME (EXPENSE), NET.
-The Company's net other income was \$726,000 for fiscal 1998, an increase of \$517,000, or 246.9%, over fiscal 1997.
-The increase in interest income was due to the earnings generated on the additional investments resulting from the \$15.5 million of proceeds received from the IPO in March.
+Other income, net.
+The Company's net other income was \$1.2 million for fiscal 1999, an increase of \$400,000 or 59%, over fiscal 1998.
+The increase in interest income was due to earnings generated on the investments resulting from the \$15.5 million of IPO proceeds received in March 1998.
+The level of investments also increased due to the \$4.4 million of cash provided by operating activities in fiscal 1999.